In This Article

 Key Features:

-ZRT Laboratory offers a heavy metals blood test ideal if you’re experiencing any heavy metal toxicity symptoms from recent exposure.
+ZRT Laboratory offers a heavy metals blood test that is ideal if you’re experiencing any heavy metal toxicity symptoms from recent exposure.

-Their test results include a heavy metal panel that tells you how high your selenium, copper, cadmium, lead, zinc, magnesium, and mercury levels are.
+Their test results include a heavy metal panel that tells you how high your levels of selenium, copper, cadmium, lead, zinc, magnesium, and mercury are.

 While you’re supposed to have some zinc, copper, and selenium in your system, having high concentrations of these metals is potentially toxic.
-Meanwhile, any level of cadmium, arsenic, lead, and mercury exposure is toxic.
+Meanwhile, any exposure to cadmium, arsenic, lead, and mercury is toxic.

 Exposure can lead to cancer, heart disease, and diabetes.
 In children, behavioral and developmental problems may ensue.